webcoyote/kokoro-ios/README.md

 # Kokoro TTS for Swift

+✨ *New in 1.0.8:* Added timestamps for each token.
+Please check [Kokoro Test App](https://github.com/mlalma/KokoroTestApp) how to use them.

 ✨ *New in 1.0.5:* Voice styles are moved out of the library to the integrating application.
 Please check [Kokoro Test App](https://github.com/mlalma/KokoroTestApp) how to use them.

 Kokoro is a high-quality TTS (text-to-speech) model, providing faster than real-time English audio generation.